 DISEASE-MODIFYING ANTIRHEUMATIC DRUG (DMARD)

 Rheumatrex is a prescription drug approved by the Food and Drug Administration (FDA) to treat severe cases of psoriasis, rheumatoid arthritis, and some types of cancer.
-Methotrexate is sometimes prescribed to treat spondylitis.
 Rheumatrex is also referred to by its drug name, Methotrexate.
+Methotrexate is sometimes prescribed off-label to treat spondylitis.
+A 2013 review concluded that there is not enough evidence that Methotrexate provides benefits for people with spondylitis.
+Methotrexate does not improve symptoms in cases of axial spondyloarthritis (axSpA) and is not recommended.
+However, combining Methotrexate and Adalimumab (Humira) has been associated with long-term maintenance in axSpA.

 Rheumatrex is an immunomodulator, or drug that modifies the immune system.
 Rheumatrex is a type of disease-modifying antirheumatic drug (DMARD).
 Rheumatrex is believed to suppress the immune system in several ways, reducing the activity of T cells, B cells, interleukins, and enzymes that play a role in autoimmune attacks.